-As at 30 June 2020 there were 322,207,319 ordinary shares under options.
+As at 30 June 2021 there were 269,817,075 ordinary shares under options.
 Refer to the notes for further details on the options outstanding.

 All options were granted in previous financial years.
 No options have been granted since the end of the previous financial year.
-100,000,000 unlisted options, exercisable at \$0.005 have expired during the year and 52,390,244 unlisted options, exercisable at \$0.004 after year end.
+52,390,244 unlisted options, exercisable at \$0.004 expired during the financial year.